 $ docker rmi python-docker:v1.0.0 Untagged: python-docker:v1.0.0

-Note that the response from Docker tells us that the image has not been removed but only “untagged”.
+Note that the response from Docker tells you that Docker didn’t remove the image, but only “untagged” it.
 You can check this by running the

 docker images command.